Young Engineers' Satellite 2

+History

 The YES2 deployment took place Sept.
 25, 2007.
 The mission objective was to deploy a 30 km long and 0.5 mm thin tether (made of Dyneema) in two controlled stages, in order to release a small, spherical, lightweight reentry capsule called Fotino into a predetermined trajectory to a landing area in Kazakhstan.

 The scientific objectives of the mission were achieved.
 The YES2 featured the first multi-stage tether deployment.
 It could be reconstructed within about 20 m accuracy for the first stage (3400 m) and 100–150 m for the 31.7 km deployment as a whole.
 The first stage was deployed accurately (about 10–20 m error), the second stage overdeployed by 1.7 km.
 Fotino released as planned during a swing of the tethered system through the vertical (as seen from Foton).
 The tether properties, deployment dynamics and tether deployer system performance could be evaluated.
 The tether deployer performed nominally.
 However, due to an electrical fault, the on-board computer failed to register the final length correctly and only a partial deployment was initially reported based on telemetry available in real-time.
 Initial deployment friction was found to exceed the nominal range, revealed by post-mission testing to be most likely due to a thermomechanical settling of the tether spool.
 Some weeks after mission completion, analysis of the full data set confirmed that the tether deployed to its full length of 31.7 km.

 No signal was ever received from the "Fotino" re-entry capsule after separation, and it was lost.
 YES2 established a new world record as the longest artificial structure in space and was later included in the Guinness Book of Records Edition 2009.